glebashnik/deeprl-maddpg-tennis/Report.md

 This report describes my solution to the Tennis environment as part of the Collaboration and Competition project from Udacity Deep Reinforcement Learning Nanodegree.
-It solves the environment with one agent and achieves an average score of +0.5 over consecutive 100 episodes after 592 episodes.

-My solution implements a variation of Multi-Agent Deep Deterministic Policy Gradients (MADDPG) algorithm as proposed by Lowe, Ryan, et al. "Multi-agent actor-critic for mixed cooperative-competitive environments."
+My solution implements an adaptation of Multi-Agent Deep Deterministic Policy Gradients (MADDPG) algorithm as proposed by Lowe, Ryan, et al. "Multi-agent actor-critic for mixed cooperative-competitive environments." for the collaborative self-play agent.

 The implementation is done in Python using PyTorch.

 ## Learning Algorithm

-The learning algorithm for the Tennis environment is implemented in the [tennis.py](tennis.py) file.
+The learning algorithm for the Tennis environment is implemented in [tennis.py](tennis.py).
-Learning of continuous actions requires an actor (`Actor` class) and a critic (`Critic` class) model.
+The algorithm is similar to MADDPG an actor (`Actor` class) and a critic (`Critic` class) models.
+The main difference from MADDPG is that agents share actor and critic models.
 The actor model learns to predict an action vector given the state of the environment as observed by the agent.
-The critic model learns Q values for combined states and actions from all the agents in the environment.
+The critic model learns Q-values for combined states and actions from all the agents in the environment.
-That is, the actor only relies on local information while the critic uses global information.
+In this way, the actor only relies on local information while the critic uses global information.

 The experience replay (`Replay` class) is used to sample batches of uncorrelated experiences to train on.
-It also distinguishes between online and target models for both actor and critic, similar to fixed Q-targets and double DQN technique.
+It also uses target models for both actor and critic, similar to fixed Q-targets and double DQN technique.
 Online models are updated by minimizing loses while target models are updated through soft update, i.e. online model parameters values are partially transferred to target models.
 This helps to avoid overestimation of Q-values and makes the training more stable.

-The core of MADDPG algorithm is implemented in the `SelfPlayAgent` class.
+The learning algorithm is implemented in the `SelfPlayAgent` class.
-Both agents use the same actor and critic models.
+Since all agents use the same actor and critic model, the agent computes actions and learns for agents on both sides.
-The `act` method generates actions for all the agents given locally observed states with the online actor model.
+The `act` method accepts local states and returns actions for all agents.
 Noise is added to the actions to allow exploration of the the action space.
-The noise is generated through the Ornstein–Uhlenbeck process, which is a stochastic process that is both Gaussian and Markov, drifting towards the mean in long-term.
+The noise is generated through the Ornstein–Uhlenbeck process, one per agent, which is a stochastic process that is both Gaussian and Markov, drifting towards the mean in long-term.

-The `learn` method implements updates to the models and has the following flow:
+The `learn` method updates actor and critic model based on experiences (transitions) from all agents at the same time:

-1. A batch of experiences is sampled from the replay buffer.
+1. A batch of transitions is sampled from the replay buffer.
 2. Update online critic model
-    1. Predict actions for the next states with the target actor model
+    1. Compute actions for the next states with the target actor model
     2. Compute Q-values for the next states and actions with the target critic model
     3. Compute target Q-values for the current states and actions using the Bellman equation
-    4. Compute Q values for the current states and actions with the online critic model
+    4. Compute Q-values for the current states and actions with the online critic model
     5. Use the target and online Q-values to compute the loss
     6. Minimize the loss for the online critic model
 3. Update online actor model
-    1. Predict actions for current states from the online actor model
+    1. Compute actions for current states with the online actor model
     2. Compute Q-values with the online critic model
     3. Use the Q-values to compute the loss
     4. Minimize the loss for the online actor model